Luizmontagner/Atlas-Gym/README.md

 - Contat details easy to find.
 - A website should be self intuitive.
 - Website should exib all services provided.
+- Form to contact the Gym directly from site.

 [Back to Top](#table-of-contents)